amitks1494/stopandthink/_posts/2020-07-15-delhi-education-revolution.md

 Over the years, there have been improvements in the pass percentage of XIIth class students -- in 2016 - 85.9%, 2017 - 88.2%, 2018 - 90.6 %, 2019 - 94.24% and in 2020: 98% students passed in Delhi government schools, as per reports by government.

+## Major Challenges
+**Fall in enrollment rate**
+According to the Praja Foundation report, ‘State of Public (School) Education in Delhi’, published in March 2019, enrolment rate in Delhi government schools has fallen by 8% from 2013-14 to 2017-18.
+In government schools, the enrolment rate for Class I saw a decrease of 4.8% in 2017-18.

+**Poor Retention**
+A survey by Praja Foundation shows that out of 2,59,705 students enrolled in class IX in Delhi government schools in 2014-15, 56% did not reach class XII in 2017-18.

+**Deficit of Teachers**
+According to Delhi Economic Survey, 2019, the government schools have only 57% regular teachers, while rest of them are guest teachers.

+## Conclusion
+With upgraded infrastructure facilities and increased education budget, a platform has been created for advancement in the Education sector in Delhi.
+With all these efforts, it will take another 5-10 years to achieve the desired outcomes.
+There is a need to address the challenges for inclusive growth.
+The battle of the education revolution is only half won.